winitzki/scall/tutorial/programming_dhall.md

 Those type constructors are also called "covariant functors".
 For type constructors, "covariant" means "has a lawful `fmap` method".

-(Note that this definition of "covariant" does not mention subtyping.
-Dhall does not support subtyping, but it can support the notion of covariant type constructors.)
+Note that this definition of "covariant" does not need subtyping and depends only on the structure of the type expression.

 A simple example of a functor is a record with two values of type `A` and a value of a fixed type `Bool`.
 In Haskell, that type constructor and its `fmap` function are defined by: